 Students are identified as Gifted and Talented in grades 4-8 through state/local assessments, and teacher recommendations.
 Federal funds are used to enhance GATE programs at the Dairyland campus with a teacher stipend to facilitate a weekly after-school STEM program.
-A new library circulation program, Destiny, was purchased and is annually renewed with federal funding.
-In addition, all Renaissance renewals are funded by Title I funds; this program serves as an ELA supplement to encourage student independent reading.
+The library circulation program, Destiny, was purchased with federal funding.